 The Protection Game

-4 Extra Debut.
-From royalty to celebs, bodyguards are de rigueur.
+From royalty to celebs - bodyguards are de rigueur.
 Yasmeen Khan investigates the UK's close-protection industry.
-From April 2011.
+From 2014.

 Bodyguards, or close-protection officers (CPOs), are the thing of Hollywood myth.
 But, in real life, do some bodyguards have to make the ultimate sacrifice and dive in front of the bullet?